GuiCintra27/Interactive-website/README.md

 ## Running

+1. Clone this repository
-- Execute `npm ci` to restore the packages
+2. Execute `npm ci` to restore the packages
-- Execute `npm start` and then go to your web browser at  [http://localhost:3000](http://localhost:3000) to view the above page
+3. Execute `npm start` and then go to your web browser at [http://localhost:3000](http://localhost:3000) to view the above page

 ### Layout Credits

 - Interface based on project [Streaming Service](https://codepen.io/Gunnarhawk/pen/vYJEwoM) of [gunnarhawk](https://github.com/Gunnarhawk)